Modern geospatial delivery on top of rsync.net-backed storage

 Real-time data ingestion

-• /stream/* for stream CRUD, push, query, and SSE subscribe
+• /stream/* for stream CRUD and SSE subscribe

 Recommended pilot